chloebtn/chloebtn/README.md

 ## Hi there 👋

+I am a finance enthusiast and I have a Master of Science in Finance from Hult International Business School in Boston, Massachusetts.

+**Field:** Quantitative Finance, Data Science, Algorithmic Trading

+**Tools:** Python, R, Excel/VBA, SQL, Machine Learning

+**Goal:** Working in quantitative analysis in finance

 <!--
 **chloebtn/chloebtn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.